toggl-open-source/toggldesktop/README.md

 At the moment we will not implement nor accept pull requests implementing new features in this repository.

-We're currently reworking the internals of our native desktop apps and we're planning to release the refreshed apps later in 2021.
+We’re currently reworking the internals of our native desktop apps and we plan to release the refreshed apps during Q2 of 2022.
+If you’re interested in trying the app sooner than that, we plan to release the beta versions before that.
+Be on the lookout for more news.
+(Note that this concerns only the Windows and the MacOS apps.)

 <h1 align="center">
   <a href="https://toggl.com"><img src="https://raw.githubusercontent.com/toggl-open-source/toggldesktop/gh-pages/assets/toggl-track-wide.png" alt="Toggl Track"></a>